 29th – 30th March 2017

-The Gangaur festival is celebrated with colourful fevor by devotees of Parvati, consort of Shiva and mother of Ganesh, and the immensely powerful Goddess of love and fertility.
+The Gangaur festival is celebrated with colorful fevor by devotees of Parvati, consort of Shiva and mother of Ganesh, and the immensely powerful Goddess of love and fertility.
 Commencing on the first day of Chaitra (the day that follows Holi) the festivals continue for 16 days as women across Rajasthan offer prayers and devotion for spring, the harvest, and marital fidelity.
 Traditionally a festival where married women give devotion to help their husbands, and the unmarried seek to find one, the Ganguar festival is a remnant of an antiquated time but the celebrations are stunning nevertheless.
 Although a regional festival, Udaipur is the perfect place to bear witness due to the incredible boat procession that floats across the Pichola Lake.
 This year the Gangaur fair is set to kick off on the 9th April, the perfect time to catch India’s off-season delights.

 Holi, across the country